Washington Semester Program

 - Course from American University Catalog

-For three days of each week, you'll participate in intellectual discussion with professionals who are knee-deep in the field you are studying.
+For 2 days each week, you'll participate in intellectual discussion with professionals who are knee-deep in the field you are studying.
 You'll go "behind the scenes"; into the offices of most of the speakers to get a first-hand insider's view of the week's topics of discussion.
 Some of the speakers are big names and some are not, but one thing's certain, they are all major players at the local, national, and international levels who are passionate about their stance, present valid viewpoints and are invited to challenge your point of view.
 You'll definitely leave class with a real world perspective.

 The Internship (4 Credits*)